feedhenry-templates/pushstarter-cordova-app/README.md

 ### Initialization

-`index.js` (line 30) is the method which is responsible for configuring and setting up push.
+`register` in `www/js/index.js` is the method which is responsible for configuring and setting up push.
 Further details are available in our [API documentation](http://docs.feedhenry.com/v3/api/api_push.html).

 ### Sending messages

-Once a message is received the `index.js` (line 45) callback is called and will display the message on the UI.
+Once a message is received the `onNotification(event)` callback in `www/js/index.js` is called and will display the message on the UI.
 You can send messages from the RHMAP studio under the push tab.